What is emotional intelligence?

 - The theory of mind framework in psychology explains how humans are unique but have the capacity to understand others and their points of view.
 It is the ability to focus on the outside in a way you internally resonate.
-Specifically, empathy.
-But, empathy is of 4 types – cognitive, emotional, compassionate, and expressed.
-All 3 are important for emotional intelligence to be “useful.”
+The most useful part of this is called empathy.
+Empathy is of 4 types – cognitive, emotional, compassionate, and expressed.
+All 4 are important for emotional intelligence to be “useful.”

 - Cognitive empathy – the ability to understand and comprehend someone else’s point of view.
 This is a thinking process where effort is put to understand others even if the context is alien to you.
 This takes a lot of effort for some people but most people have the capacity to do this.
 It’s just often ignored.

 - Emotional empathy – the ability to understand and feel what others are feeling.
 You may have some first-hand experience that you can draw upon to relate to others.
 That’s when the emotions involved are more realistic for you.